LeaderPortfolio

 Joined Blackstone

-Began his career in the mergers and acquisitions and private equity group at Blackstone.
+Joined Blackstone's mergers and acquisitions and private equity group.

 Philanthropic Impact